Virtual data room vs notion hero.

 Why are virtual data rooms so expensive?

-Per-user or per-page pricing models
+Per-user and per-page pricing adds up fast

-Traditional providers bundle features like Q&A modules, multi-language support, and dedicated account managers into base pricing.
-You're paying for things you'll never use.
+Traditional providers bundle in features like Q&A modules, multi-language support, and dedicated account managers - all baked into the base price.
+Most people use maybe 30% of what they're paying for.

 Virtual data room vs Notion cost